czzarr/czzarr.github.com/source/_posts/2012-07-06-jenkins-in-production.markdown

 ---

-As all team working on a web application, we had to setup a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) server.
+As all teams working on a web application, we had to setup a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) server.
 This is a fairly well-known engineering practice, but we wanted to take it one step further, and use continuous deployment.
 As the name implies, this